-VII Peaks Capital Private Placement Investment Investigation
+VII Peaks Capital Private Placement Offerings

 Are you concerned about your investment in VII Peaks Capital?
-If so The White Law Group may be able to help you by filing a FINRA arbitration claim against the brokerage firm that sold you the investment.
+If so, The White Law Group may be able to help you by filing a FINRA arbitration claim against the brokerage firm that sold you the investment.

 According to their website, the VII Peaks Capital was established in 2009, and is an investment management firm based in Orinda, California.
 The firm apparently invests primarily in discounted corporate fixed income securities and employs a “co-optivist” (co-operative activism) approach where they “act as cooperative, activist investors who work with senior management teams of target companies to proactively restructure their outstanding corporate debt.”

 The company often raises capital through Reg D private placement offerings.